Last updated on 9 April 2025

 For patients who are prepared to quit (preparation stage) or who wish to seek further professional advice, GPs may encourage them to sign up for HPB I Quit, the national programme for smoking cessation, for counselling.

 From 28 April 2024, I Quit-related information pertaining to cessation journey and quit status of patients enrolled in I Quit have been made accessible via Healthier SG-compatible GP CMSes.
-GPs may access this information for oversight over their enrolees' cessation journey.
+GPs may access this information for oversight over their enrollees' cessation journey.

 GPs may also wish to contact their PCN to check if PCN nurses are able to provide structured counselling support.